zephyrproject-rtos/zephyr/doc/guides/tracing/index.rst

 - ``CTF_BOTTOM_FIELDS``: Var-args of fields.
 May process each field with ``MAP``
 - ``CTF_BOTTOM_TIMESTAMPED_INTERNALLY``: Tells where timestamping is done

-These macros along with inline functions of the middle-layer can yield a very low-overhead tracing infrastructure.
+These macros along with inline functions of the top-layer can yield a very low-overhead tracing infrastructure.

-CTF Middle-Layer Example
+CTF Top-Layer Example
 =========================

 The CTF_EVENT macro will serialize each argument to a field::

   /* Example for illustration */
-  static inline void ctf_middle_foo(u32_t thread_id, ctf_bounded_string_t name)
+  static inline void ctf_top_foo(u32_t thread_id, ctf_bounded_string_t name)
   {
     CTF_EVENT(
       CTF_LITERAL(u8_t, 42),